callstack/byorg-ai/docs/src/docs/core/chat-model.md

 });
 ```

-After instantiating provider client, you need to wrap it into our VercelAdapter class:
+After instantiating the provider client, wrap it with our `VercelAdapter` class:

 ```js
 import { VercelChatModelAdapter } from '@callstack/byorg-core';